-Financial information for the Company's recently completed financial year and other additional information concerning the Company is contained in the management and discussion and analysis, and the annual audited and interim unaudited financial statements for the Company.
-Shareholders may obtain copies of these documents at www.sedar.com or from the registered office the Company at 360 Bay Street, Suite 500, Toronto, Ontario M5H 2V6.
+Financial information for the Company's recently completed financial year and other additional information concerning the Company is contained in the management's discussion and analysis and the annual audited financial statements for the Company.
+Shareholders may obtain copies of these documents on SEDAR at www.sedar.com or from the registered office the Company at 82 Richmond Street East, Toronto, Ontario M5C 1P1.